mchpTestArea/matlab-mclv48v300w-33ak128mc106-pmsm-foc-qei/README.md

 ## 4. BASIC DEMONSTRATION
 <p style='text-align: justify;'> Follow the below instructions step-by-step, to set up and run the motor control demo application:</p>

-1. Launch MATLAB (refer the section [“2.2 Sofware Tools Used for Testing the MATLAB/Simulink Model"](#22-software-tools-used-for-testing-the-matlabsimulink-model)).</p>
+1. Launch MATLAB (refer the section [“2.2 Software Tools Used for Testing the MATLAB/Simulink Model"](#22-software-tools-used-for-testing-the-matlabsimulink-model)).</p>
 2. Open the folder downloaded from the repository, in which MATLAB files are saved (refer the section ["2.1 MATLAB Model Required for the Demonstration"](#21-matlab-model-required-for-the-demonstration)).

     <p align="left" >